Hack-BitGod/WhatsAppHacking/README.md

 ### Note Please: This Script Usage for exploiting targets without prior mutual consent is illegal.
        Only Use For Educational Purposes.
-       Please try not to harm anyone device.
+       Please try not to harm anyone device..

 ### If you have questions or need any help with full whatsapp messages black script, message me here: https://t.me/HackBitGod Email Me: hackbitgod@gmail.com